An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Numerical experiments

 We normalize the noise intensity with the average flow fluctuation amplitude~($\bar{d}/\bar{u}_0$) and consider three distinctive cases: weak~($\bar{d}/\bar{u}_0$=0.0016), intermediate~($\bar{d}/\bar{u}_0$=0.0031) and strong~($\bar{d}/\bar{u}_0$=0.0079) noise.
 The profiles of weak, intermediate and strong noise are shown in subfigures (a, b) of \cref{Fig:combustor_recon1,Fig:combustor_recon2,Fig:combustor_recon3}, respectively.

-The pressure fluctuation signals at the pressure antinode~($x=0.5$) are shown in subfigure (c) of \cref{Fig:combustor_recon1,Fig:combustor_recon2,Fig:combustor_recon3}.
+The pressure fluctuation signals at the pressure antinode~($x=0.5$) are shown in subfigures (c) of \cref{Fig:combustor_recon1,Fig:combustor_recon2,Fig:combustor_recon3}.
 Regardless of the noise intensity, the pressure fluctuation develops gradually until $t\approx110$ when the nonlinearity starts to dominate the dynamics of the system.
-In order to capture the local linearity of the system, we divide the pressure signal into ten time sections $[0, 20]$, $[20, 40]$, \dots, $[180, 200]$, and apply the proposed DMD model at each section.
+In order to capture the local linearity of the system, we divide the pressure signal into ten time sections $[0, 20]$, $[20, 40]$, \dots, $[180, 200]$, and apply the proposed DMD model with $\eta=10^3$ at each section.
 Specifically, we use $R=10$~(i.e., five pairs of eigenvectors) to decompose the noisy signal segments.
 We then reconstruct the pressure signal using the obtained modes and compare it with the clean (zero-noise) data.
-The reconstruction error $E_{\recon}$ at each segment is calculated as the following:
+The reconstruction error $E_{\recon}$ defined in~\cref{recon} is measured at each segment.